Self-Evidence

 ‘Truly you will die [one day], and truly they [too] will die [one day]’ (39: 30).

-When ‘Umar heard these verses his sword fell from his hand and he himself fell to the ground.
+When ‘Umar heard these verses, his sword fell from his hand and he himself fell to the ground.
 He realized that the Prophet, may God bless him and grant him peace, had passed away and that the divine revelation had come to an end. […]

-Taha Jabir al ‘Alwani, 1993, The Ethics of Disagreement in Islam, p.
-35-36.[3]
+Taha Jabir al ‘Alwani, 1993, The Ethics of Disagreement in Islam, pp. 35-36.[2]

-4.2 Subtracting from doubt
+4.2 Subtraction from doubt

-Extended argumentability assumes that any person can be summoned to account for his or her beliefs, and that he or she must justify them, so that it is illegitimate to postulate any kind of a priori certainty.
-This thesis is difficult to apply to points of view which are considered certitudes of a religious order, such as “there is no God but God”; mathematical, “the square of a positive number is positive”; or simply everyday arguments such as, “I believe that the ground will not collapse under my feet”, S. Dialectic.
-Self-evidence can be opposed to extended argumentability, S. Conditions of Discussion
+This thesis contrasts with positions that accept certainties of a religious order, such as “there is no God but God”; mathematical, “the square of a positive number is positive”; or simply everyday arguments such as, “I believe that the ground will not collapse under my feet”, see dialectic.

-[2] Quoted after http://www.users.csbsju.edu/~eknuth/pascal.html (07-09-2017).
+[1] Cited after http://www.users.csbsju.edu/~eknuth/pascal.html (07-09-2017).

 archive.org/stream/157627041TheEthicsOfDisagreementByTahaJabirAlAlwani/157627041-The-Ethics-of-Disagreement-by-Taha-Jabir-Al-Alwani_djvu.txt